hiarsal/DAE-GAN/README.md

 - [DAE-GAN for coco](https://drive.google.com/open?id=1i9Xkg9nU74RAvkcqKE-rJYhjvzKAMnCi).
 Download and save it to `models/`

-**Sampling**
-- Run `python main.py --cfg cfg/eval_bird.yml --gpu 1` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
-Results are saved to `DAMSMencoders/`.
-- Change the `eval_*.yml` files to generate images from other pre-trained models.
-- Input your own sentence in "./data/birds/example_captions.txt" if you wannt to generate images from customized sentences.

 **Validation**
 - To generate images for all captions in the validation dataset, change B_VALIDATION to True in the eval_*.yml. and then run `python main.py --cfg cfg/eval_bird.yml --gpu 1`
 - We compute inception score for models trained on birds using [StackGAN-inception-model](https://github.com/hanzhanggit/StackGAN-inception-model).